BMG-Esports/stats-api-docs/src/pages/post/matchup/index.md

 ### Query Parameters

 - **isOfficial** - *Boolean*
-    - False includes community tournaments, true excludes them.
+    - Optional.
+False includes community tournaments, true excludes them.
+If omitted, defaults to false.

 - **Entrant1SmashIds** - *Integer[]*
-    - At least one is required.
+    - Required.
+The SmashId ID of the player(s).

 - **Entrant2SmashIds** - *Integer[]*
     - Optional.
-If included, include the same amount as Entrant1SmashIds.
+If included, include the same number of IDs as Entrant1SmashIds.

 - **gameMode** - *Integer*
     - Required.
 For 1v1 use 1, and for 2v2 use 2.

 - **MaxResults** - *Integer*
-    - Limits the results to the specified number.
+    - Optional.
+Limits the results to the specified number.

 - **NextToken** - *String*
-    - A string specifiying the next page of results.
+    - Optional.
+A string specifiying the next page of results.

 ## Response